kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 * the template was configured really well for single page applications (SPAs), but I do a fair amount of WordPress work as well.
 The template wasn't really set up for that: some Gulp/Grunt plugins wouldn't work the way I needed them to, the CSS needed a slightly difference build-out process in some spots and the `.gitignore` needed a few more files added to it.

+* Making sure the tool word in .NET and WordPress environments meant Jade didn't need to be add to a project by default.

 So a downloadable template wouldn't work because it would be too opinionated.
 It would assume that every project required the same tooling/dev environment setup...which isn't true.

-It was clear that I had to programmatically scaffold each project so I could configure it based on a set of passed (or not-passed) options.
+It was clear that I had to find a way to programmatically scaffold each project so I could configure it based on a set of passed (or not-passed) options.
 [Yeoman](http://yeoman.io/) is the current popular scaffolding app and I could have spent some time searching through [Yeoman's generators](http://yeoman.io/generators/ "Review Yeoman's generators") to find what I needed.

-But what I wanted was too specific so I doubted the generators would help.
+But what I wanted was too specific so I doubted the Yeoman could help.
 Plus, I wanted to see if I could use Node to build a tool for this  myself.

 <a name="tool-building-process"></a>
 ## The Tool-Building Process
 I asked around and did some Google searches, trying to figure out the best way to do this.
 It took me two nights to get files and folders to either download or be created with a Node command.

 From there, I became ridiculously anal-retentive and spent three weeks (THREE WEEKS) getting things to look and act how I wanted them to.
 This was mostly centered around logging: what messages were sent to the terminal console as the app progressed, what it took to get them to appear in the proper order, etc.